 When you do install, attach the trim by using two-inch 16-gauge exterior rated finish nails.
 Do this roughly every 12 to 16 inches.
 This will mean the trim is flat across its entire length.

-But there’s one other thing that many inexperienced contractors do not do.
+But there’s one other thing that many inexperienced siding and window companies do not do.
 On the top of your window or door DO NOT install the trim tight to the siding.
 Leave a ¼ inch of a gap and do not caulk this gap.
 This allows moisture to get out, and it can stop mold.
 Caulking above windows not only voids James Hardie’s warranty it will lead to moisture damage and problems.
 James Hardie siding and trim are designed to shed water and allow moisture to drain.
 Gravity is undefeated.

 After this, you need to place the actual top post across the two vertical blocks.
 Extend this all the way down the bottom sides of the actual trim.